IGE-OpenReproLab2025/ICOS-M2-internship-alise/README.md

 ### 7. Save in daily netCDF files for further work

 **The main output data of this work are daily netCDF files (`data_to_daily_nc` function).
 For each day, a file following CF-1.8 convention is saved with full metadata.
 It contains footprint values on a x/y grid, for each timestamp and the characteristics of timestamps (night or day-time/vegetation phase).
-An example of these netCDF files can be found in `data and plots` in this repository.
+An example of these netCDF files can be found in _shared storage_.
 Warning : this last cell is particularly time-consuming, only run it if necessary**

 ---